nickbrazeau/Thesis-Hackathon_Space_the_Final_Miptier/README.md

 # Spatial patterns of Genetic Relatedness in the Democratic Republic of the Congo Driven by Human Movement

-The structure of this research compendium loosely follows the framework of an R-package for reproducing our analysis in line with the framework described by the [ROpenSci Team](https://github.com/ropensci/rrrpkg).
+The structure of this research compendium loosely follows the framework of an "R-project" described by the [ROpenSci Team](https://github.com/ropensci/rrrpkg) for reproducibility.

 An overview of the compendium is below:
 ```